tknerr/linus-kitchen/README.md

 You can now log in to the Desktop (the VM is started in GUI mode):

- * user: "vagrant"
+ * user: "linus"
- * password: "vagrant"
+ * password: "linus"

 Once logged in, you can open a terminal and you will have all of the tools available (see next section).